-- The LPG hose included with this unit connects to 20, 30, and 40 pound LPG cylinders. - Verify the requalification date on the cylinder has not expired. - Always position the cylinder so the connection between the cylinder valve and generator inlet won't cause sharp bends or kinks in the LPG hose.
+- The LPG hose included with this unit works with standard 20, 30, and 40 pound LPG tanks. - Verify the requalification date on the cylinder has not expired. - Always position the cylinder so the connection between the cylinder valve and generator inlet won't cause sharp bends or kinks in the LPG hose.